 Wa Sung Community Service Club offers three types of grants: scholarships to graduating high school seniors, educational grants to schools and charity grants to non-profit organizations.

 Wa Sung Community Service Club began awarding scholarships in 1957 to outstanding students of Asian descent graduating from high schools in Alameda and Contra Costa Counties.
 Since then over 800 scholarships have been awarded.
 The scholarships are funded from the Perpetual Scholarship Fund, fundraising events, and generous donations from individuals.
 Each year, 10 to 15 scholarships of $1,000 each are awarded.
 We usually accept applications between March and April, and hold the award ceremony in May.
+Interested applicants should check the Wa Sung website in March for scholarship information and for downloading the application form.
 Applications are evaluated based on a number of criteria including scholastic achievement, extracurricular activities, community service activities, leadership, and financial need.
 Membership in Wa Sung Community Service Club is not required.
-Please check our website often for current instructions about the application process.

 With all the recent State and County budget cuts in education, there is a growing need for more community involvement with educational institutions and agencies.
 Wa Sung's Educational Grant Program, which was established in 1991, is stepping up to fill a little of the void that has left many schools strapped for funds for some of their programs.